moodyhunter/MOS/docs/configure/kconfig.md

-# The Kconfig configuration system
+# Kconfig Configurations

+MOS uses Kconfig, a configuration system that is also used by the Linux kernel, to manage its configuration options.
+This document describes how to configure MOS using Kconfig.